JaivigneshJv/Presidio/README.md

 > Project is hosted on https://presidio-tau.vercel.app

-> Backend API hosted on "https://presidio-task-backend.azurewebsites.net/test"
+> Backend API hosted on "https://presidio-task-backend.azurewebsites.net/test"  (takes times to refresh sever if not used for a long time)

 ## Table of Contents